 If you have access to a large system with a stable supply, arrange to use that source in case of an emergency.
-Reuse water for nonpotable uses such as irrigation.
+Reuse water for non-potable uses such as irrigation.
 Identify other sources such as:

-- Shut-in wells

-- · Interconnections with utilities with excess capacity

-- Small streams or ponds
+- · Interconnections with utilities with excess capacity - Shut-in wells - Small streams or ponds - · Reuse non-potable water where possible for purposes such as irrigation